-Injection operations at the permitted well are prohibited after the effective date of this permit unless the Permittee has conducted the following tests and submitted the results to the Director:
+Injection operations at the permitted well(s) are prohibited after the effective date of this permit unless the Permittee has conducted the following tests and submitted the results to the Director:

-(1) The Permittee shall pressure test the tubing/casing annulus to demonstrate there is no significant leak in the casing, tubing or packer by conducting a mechanical integrity test of the inner annulus (MITIA).
-The annulus shall be pressure tested to at least 2,500 pounds per square inch (psi), but not to exceed 70% of the minimum yield strength of the casing.
+(1) The Permittee shall pressure test the tubing/casing annulus in order to demonstrate there is no significant leak in the casing, tubing or packer by conducting a mechanical integrity test of the inner annulus (MITIA).
+The annulus shall be pressure tested to at least the maximum allowable injection pressure (4,200 psi), but not to exceed 70% of the minimum yield strength of the casing.